 The practice of requiring multiple MPANs for EDNO UMS connections (not something the host DNO has to do) has led to LAs refusing to complete highway adoption agreements with developers who opt to make connections to an EDNO network on the grounds of the increased administration costs that the LA could be exposed to due to the unmetered supply administration issues.
 This distorts competition as developers face additional obstacles in achieving highway adoption when connecting to an EDNO rather than a DNO network.

-The proposed changes under DCP 203 will deliver improved service to UMS customers by simplifying the current administration process for unmetered connections.
-The result for end customers will be a reduction in the number of MPANs required (and the associated administration costs for additional MPANs) to support the varying Point of Connection voltage levels.
+The proposed changes under DCP 203 will deliver improved service to UMS Customers by simplifying the current administration process for unmetered connections.
+The result for end Customers will be a reduction in the number of MPANs required (and the associated administration costs for additional MPANs) to support the varying Point of Connection voltage levels.

 The Proposer feels that the simplification of this process will allow developers to award contracts to EDNOs without the fear of highway adoption issues, this in turn will benefit competition in provision of connections and distribution services to distribution networks.